 7th April - 28th August 2026

 Common Ground is an exhibition by Manchester Met graduates Abbie Fowler, Freya Boothroyd and Joab Harrison.
-This installation explores the Peak District National Park, its archaeology, geology, history, heritage and sensory qualities.
+This immersive installation explores the Peak District National Park through its archaeology, geology, history and sensory qualities.

-A collaborative and personal response to this unique landscape, Common Ground invites audiences to connect with nature in the midst of a global climate crisis.
-The group’s work draws on the Peak District’s two main rock basins: the White Peak (Carboniferous limestone) and the Dark Peak (coarse sandstone, known as millstone grit).
+A collaborative and personal response to this unique landscape, the exhibition invites audiences to connect with nature in the midst of a global climate crisis.
+Drawing on the contrasting terrains of the White Peak (Carboniferous limestone) and the Dark Peak (millstone grit sandstone), the artists explore material, place and process.

-Joab Harrison is a visual artist from Sheffield specializing in areas of graphic design and filmmaking.
-With the release of his last film Overexposed, Joab has embarked on an explorative journey of the Peak District, taking inspiration from the strategies and process of deep mapping artists such as Clifford McLucas and Michael Shanks.
+Joab is a visual artist from Sheffield working across graphic design and filmmaking.
+His recent work explores the Peak District through film, drawing on deep mapping practices and the influence of artists such as Clifford McLucas and Michael Shanks.

-With thanks to the Radcliffe Trust for their ongoing support of our work with emerging makers, and to Manchester Met for their partnership, supporting the next generation of makers.
+With thanks to the Radcliffe Trust for their continued support, and to Manchester Met for championing the next generation of makers.

 EXHIBITION DETAILS